Up Jumps da Boogie

-"Up Jumps da Boogie" is the debut single by hip-hop duo Timbaland & Magoo (then known as Magoo and Timbaland), released on July 11, 1997, as the first single from their debut studio album, Welcome to Our World.
-The track features rapper Missy Elliott and R&B singer Aaliyah.
-The song peaked at No. 12 on the Billboard Hot 100 singles chart, No. 1 on the Hot Rap Singles chart, and No. 4 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+"Up Jumps da Boogie" is the debut single by hip-hop duo Timbaland & Magoo (then known as Magoo and Timbaland) featuring rapper Missy Elliott and R&B singer Aaliyah, released on July 11, 1997, as the first single from their debut studio album, Welcome to Our World.
+The song peaked at No. 12 on the Billboard Hot 100 Singles chart, No. 1 on the Hot Rap Singles chart, and No. 4 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+The song's chorus interpolates Heatwave's 1977 single "Boogie Nights".